 I highly recommend steaming them (to prevent the loss of the B vitamins and vitamin C) and then add to a frittata or stir-fry.

+When cooked properly, corn is a nutrition all-star offering a wealth of nutrients.
 A cup of cooked corn (or one large kernel, in barbecue terms) provides 4 grams of fiber, 5 grams of protein, 20 percent of the daily requirement for folate, as much potassium as a medium banana, and 15 percent of our phosphorus and magnesium needs.

 The combination of folate, potassium, phosphorus, and magnesium make corn a great defender against heart disease and high blood pressure.